New cemetery chapel honors victims of synagogue attack

 “It’s wonderful that we have something that’s ours,” Black said.

-The three victims are buried in the cemetery, where a memorial marker honoring them as “holy martyrs” was dedicated in 2020.
+Two of the three victims are buried in the cemetery, where a memorial marker honoring the three as “holy martyrs” was dedicated in 2020.

 “The true, lasting legacy to Rich, Dan, Mel and the eight members of the other two congregations is not just physical memorials such as this building, but to accept that we have an obligation to teach future generations about the roots of antisemitism in America,” Cohen said at the dedication.
 “Only by understanding the past can we change the future.”

-Note: This story has been updated to correct the number of victims buried in the cemetery to two, not three.